GethinDavies1990/CI_MS2_DTR/README.md

 - Favicon<span>.</span>io

 ## Features
-The site consists of 4 pages and fourteen features
+The site consists of 4 pages and 9 features

 ### Navigation Bar
 - Featured on all four pages